leonardoalt/fusion/README.md

 Since we need to verify signatures inside zkSNARKs, we use EdDSA with the [Baby Jubjub Elliptic Curve](https://eips.ethereum.org/EIPS/eip-2494).
 A public key (PK) consists of a curve point where `x` and `y` are elements of the field used by Baby Jubjub.
-The PK can be compressed into 256 bits, a Fusion address.
+The PK can be compressed into 256 bits, which does not necessarily fit in the field.
+Given a public key `(x, y)`, its Fusion address consists of `poseidon(x, y)`.
 This means that Fusion accounts are not compatible with Ethereum accounts.

 ## Execution